Mohamed Mansour (businessman): Personal life

 He is married with two children, and lives in Mayfair, London.

-As of February 2023, Mansour had donated £600k to the Conservative Party (UK).
+As of February 2023, Mansour had donated £600,000 to the Conservative Party (UK).
 He made a donation of £5 million that May.
-The then opposition Labour Party demanded Tory prime minister Rishi Sunak return Mansour's donation, after it emerged one of Mansour's companies, Mantrac had still been operating in Russia after the invasion of Ukraine.
+The then-opposition Labour Party demanded Tory prime minister Rishi Sunak return Mansour's donation, after it emerged that one of Mansour's companies, Mantrac, was still operating in Russia after the invasion of Ukraine.
 In reply, Mantrac claimed it was winding down its business in Russia.
-In March 2024, Mansour received a knighthood from Sunak for contribution to business, charity and political service.
+In March 2024, Mansour received a knighthood from Sunak for his contributions to business, charity and political service.
 The honour was criticised by opposing political parties and media outlets.